ankurbansal177/Angular6-chat-webpack-socket/README.md

     3. Chatroom: This contains {id ,name, userList, messageList} and is generic for group chats and one to one chats userlist can be increased and decreased.
     4. Message: Message carries details of sender, chatRoomId, content and time

+   ### Frontend:
+   Following Services were created:
+   1. DataService: DataService had the socket initialization as a static member as we needed only one socket for one user. and all the http calls and event firing was handled in Data Service.
+Observables were used for requests.
+A generic function for event subscription was used.
+   Following Components were created:
+   1. AppComponent
+   2. DialogName
+   3. ProfileComponent
+   4. ChatHouseComponent
+   5. ChatroomComponent
+   Following Interfaces were created
+   1. User
+   2. Chatroom
+   3. Message
+   4. Country
+   5. IdName

  ## UI-Design
  Material components have been used across app.